Head of Quantum Hardware

 Visa Sponsorship available

-In this role, you will lead and support the AMO department, composed of 2 AMO based groups: Theory and Simulation and Experimental (currently circa 11 people total across both teams, but with high likelihood of growth).
-The AMO groups are currently interfacing our integrated microcavity-technology with trapped‑ion qubits and benchmarking the performance of quantum networking test beds and protocols.
+Nu Quantum is seeking a skilled Head of Quantum Hardware to join our diverse team, driving the development of innovative and scalable quantum networking hardware.
+In this role, you will lead and support the AMO department, composed of 2 AMO based groups – Theory and Simulation, and Experimental (currently circa 11 people total across both teams, with high likelihood of growth).
+The AMO groups are interfacing our integrated microcavity‑technology with trapped‑ion qubits and benchmarking the performance of quantum networking test beds and protocols.
 You will serve as a key technical authority for the evolution of our test beds, contributing directly to our technical strategy and roadmap.
+A significant aspect of this role is team leadership and support, ensuring the success and growth of the AMO groups both technically and holistically.
+You will play an important role in shaping and fostering our company culture, embodying and promoting our core values.

 Responsibilities

-• Close collaboration with the other Department Heads, Architects, Product and Technical Executive leadership to create and deliver technical roadmap.
+• Close collaboration with other Department Heads, Architects, Product and Technical Executive leadership to create and deliver the technical roadmap.

 • Coordinate with Operations on infrastructure projects and lead AMO lab expansion projects (requirements, lab layout).

-• Take responsibility for AMO planning, budgeting, and resource allocation (including hiring) across all stages of project delivery and the product development process.
+• Take responsibility for AMO planning, budgeting and resource allocation (including hiring) across all stages of project delivery and the product development process.

 • Collaborate closely with the PMO team, acting as the technical authority for the test bed systems deliverables in Nu Quantum's technology development programmes.

-• Own, and continuously improve, processes and tools for the AMO team as Nu Quantum continues to grow.
+• Own and continuously improve processes and tools for the AMO team as Nu Quantum continues to grow.

-• Responsible for championing high-quality technical documentation.
+• Champion high‑quality technical documentation.

-• Provide day‑to‑day leadership, mentoring, and professional development to AMO Engineers and AMO Group leads.
+• Provide day‑to‑day leadership, mentoring and professional development to AMO Engineers and AMO Group leads.

-• Collaborate with the senior leadership team to ensure alignment in culture, roadmap, and technical goals across the Engineering and Research teams.
+• Collaborate with the senior leadership team to ensure alignment in culture, roadmap and technical goals across the Engineering and Research teams.

 • Embody our company values, champion scientific integrity and foster a collaborative working environment.